-tocols have been proposed for wireless LANs, it is not an easy task to satisfy all desirable properties while efficiently supporting transport layer protocols such as TCP and UDP.
-In this paper, we propose a new efficient distributed contention-based MAC algorithm, namely, the fast collision resolution (FCR) algorithm.
+Although many innovative distributed contention-based MAC protocols have been proposed for wireless LANs, it is not an easy task to satisfy all desirable properties while efficiently supporting transport layer protocols such as TCP and UDP.
+In this paper, we study a new efficient distributed contention-based MAC algorithm, namely, the fast collision resolution (FCR) algorithm.
 We observe that the main deficiency of most distributed contention-based MAC algorithms comes from the packet collisions and the wasted idle slots due to backoffs in each contention cycle.
 For example, in the IEEE 802.11 MAC protocol, when the number of active stations increases, there are too many stations backed off with small contention windows, hence many retransmission attempts will most likely collide again in the future, which would slow down the collision resolution.
-In this regard, the FCR algorithm attempts to resolve the collisions quickly by increasing the contention window sizes of both the colliding stations and the deferred stations due to prior loss in the contention procedure, i.e., we devise an algorithm so that all active stations will redistribute their backoff timers to avoid possible "future" collisions.
+In this regard, the FCR algorithm attempts to resolve the collisions quickly by increasing the contention window sizes of both the colliding stations and the deferring stations due to prior loss in the contention cycles, i.e., we devise an algorithm so that all active stations will redistribute their backoff timers to avoid possible "future" collisions.
 To reduce the number of idle slots, the FCR algorithm gives a small idle backoff period for each station with successful packet transmission.
 Moreover, when a station detects a number of idle slots, it will start to reduce the backoff timer exponentially, comparing to the linear decrease in backoff timer in the IEEE 802.11 MAC.
-We attempt to keep the proposed distributed contention-based MAC easily implementable in real wireless local area networks.
+The proposed efficient contention scheme in the FCR algorithm will improve the performance both in MAC layer and transport layer.
+We attempt to keep the proposed distributed contention-based MAC easily implementable in high-speed wireless local area networks.

 This paper is organized as follows.
-In the next section, we describe the IEEE 802.11 MAC protocol and the transport layer protocols: TCP and UDP.
-Then we present, in Section III, the newly proposed fast collision resolution (FCR) algorithm.
-Performance evaluations via simulative study for FCR algorithm both in MAC layer and transport layer are presented in Section IV.
+In section 2, we briefly describe the IEEE 802.11 MAC protocol and the transport layer protocols: TCP and UDP.
+Then, we present, in section 3, the newly proposed fast collision resolution (FCR) algorithm.
+Performance evaluations via simulative study for FCR algorithm on both MAC layer and transport layer are presented in section 4.
 In the final section, we present the conclusions.

-2. THEORETICAL BACKGROUNDS
+2. Backgrounds

-2.1 IEEE 802.11 Medium Access Control (MAC)
+2.1.
+IEEE 802.11 Medium Access Control (MAC)

-As we mentioned before, the most popular contention-based medium access control (MAC) protocol is the carrier sense multiple access/collision avoidance (CSMA/CA), which is widely used in the IEEE 802.11 LANs.
-The basic operations of the CSMA/CA algorithm are shown in Figure 1.
+IEEE 802.11 MAC protocol is based on the carrier sense multiple access/collision avoidance (CSMA/CA).
+Its basic operations are shown in figure 1.

 A packet transmission cycle is accomplished with a successful transmission of a packet by a source station with an acknowledgment (ACK) from the destination station.
 General operations of the IEEE 802.11 MAC protocol are as follows (we only consider the distributed coordination function (DCF) without RTS-CTS handshake for simplicity).
-If a station has a packet to transmit, it will check the medium status by using the carrier sensing mechanism.
+If a station has a packet to transmit, it checks the medium status using the carrier sensing mechanism.
 If the medium is idle, the transmission may proceed.
-If the medium is determined to be busy, the station will defer until the medium is determined to be idle for a distributed coordination function interframe space (DIFS) and the backoff procedure will be invoked.
+If the medium is busy, the station will defer until the medium is sensed idle for a distributed coordination function inter-frame space (DIFS) and the backoff procedure is then invoked.
 The station will set its backoff timer to a random backoff time based on the current contention window size (CW):

-$$Backoff Time (BT) = Random() \times aSlotTime$$ (1)
+$$Backoff Time (BT) = Random() \cdot aSlotTime, \qquad (1)$$

-where Random() is an integer randomly chosen from a uniform distribution over the interval [0,CW-1].
+where Random() is an integer randomly chosen from a uniform distribution over the interval [0, CW - 1].